Who is eligible to apply?

 - A Personal Statement/s

-- Format: single page, ½“ margins, single or double spaced, sans serif font (like Arial or Helvetica).
+- Format: single page, ½“ margins, single or double spaced, sans serif font (like Arial or Calibri).

-- As you can select up to 3 BDPs of interest, you can submit up to 3 targeted letters or a single letter generic letter for all.
+- As you may select up to 3 BDPs of interest, you can submit up to 3 targeted letters toward each faculty or a single generic letter for all faculty to review.

 - Your personal statement should be you ‘selling you’ to the faculty: Why are you excited about this project and/or faculty member?
 What do you hope to get out of the opportunity?
 Is there anything special you are bringing to the project?